CognitiveNeuroLab/Oddball_experiments/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 In this repo everyone can add all the the oddball paradigms that are being ran at the CNL.
 Currently in this repo:
-1- auditory duration discrimination oddball
+1. Auditory duration discrimination oddball
-2- auditory duration tone oddball
+2. Auditory duration tone oddball
-3- Rhythm oddball
+3. Auditory Rhythm oddball
-4- auditory ommision oddball
+4. Auditory ommision oddball
-5- visual oddbal
+5. Visual oddbal

 *almost all paradigms will have 50 sequence files of one randomly will be selected.
 These need to be created first using the matlab file (MMN_makeSequence)*